skip to content

 How to Find a Supervisor

-If your application is successful we will search for an appropriate supervisor.
-You may, however, consider, in your research proposal, who you think would be a possible academic supervisor for your work, and provide a name in the relevant section of the application form.
-This does not increase the likelihood of the acceptance of your application, but it may be useful in steering us in thinking which specialty of the supervisor would best complement your academic interests (for example, for those proposing multi-disciplinary or cross-regional research projects).
-The range of topics for which we take PhD students is broad, but is dependent on our ability to appoint a suitable supervisor.
+Please consider, in your research proposal, who you think would be a possible academic Supervisor for your work, and provide 2/3 names in the relevant section of the application form.
+This does not increase the likelihood of the acceptance of your application, but it may be useful in steering us in thinking about which speciality of Supervisor would best complement your academic interests (for example, for those proposing multi-disciplinary or cross-regional research projects).
+The range of topics for which we take PhD students is broad, but is dependent on our ability to appoint a suitable Supervisor.
 A list of POLIS academics with their research profiles can be found on the department website.

 Key Information